-From April 4th through April 7th, 2018, Christ College students engaged in an academic journey at the 32nd Annual National Conference on Undergraduate Research.
-NCUR 2018 was held at the University of Central Oklahoma.
+From April 10th through April 13th, 2019, Christ College students engaged in an academic journey at the 33rd Annual National Conference on Undergraduate Research.
+NCUR 2019 was held at Kennesaw State University, Kennesaw, Georgia.
 Professor David Western, Christ College faculty member and Coordinator of Undergraduate Research, helped the students prepare their presentations.

 NCUR brings together more than 3,000 undergraduates from more than 300 colleges and universities across the country to present original research, scholarship, and creative work through oral presentations, posters, visual arts, and performances.
 All work is competitively reviewed and selected by experts in the field for presentation at the conference.

 Students appreciate their opportunity to attend NCUR.
 Without the generous gifts from Christ College friends and alumni, students would have been unable to participate in this unique experience.

 Participation in NCUR was made possible by generous gifts from alumni and friends to the Christ College Dean’s Annual Fund.

 Christopher Bean ’19 Screening Single-Atom Catalysts for Propane Dehydrogenation

 Isabel Coffey ’20 The American Writer’s Museum: Rewriting the Script for America’s Museum Experience

 Joshua Duensing ’21 The Imago Dei and CRISPR Cas9: The Christian Case for Genetic Alteration